inspirer/textmapper/documentation.md

 ## Rule syntax extensions

 Textmapper supports extended syntax for production rules.
-It includes grouping, lists, unordered sequences, alternations and options.
+It includes grouping, lists, alternations and options.
 These extensions are substituted before the table generation step to form a context-free grammar.
 As a part of this process, rules containing any kind of internal alternation are replaced with several context-free rules having the same derivation.

 Parentheses are used for grouping in the usual manner.
 A question mark after a symbol reference or a group means that reference or group is optional.
 The following rule is expanded into 4 rules, where all combinations are expressed individually.